Simplifying the 3-2-1 Rule for Data Protection in the Age of the Cloud

 Q: It looks like Spanning provides a simple way to meet the 3-2-1 paradigm — is that correct?

 A: Yes and no. While we do help organizations meet that paradigm, it’s a legacy approach to data management.
-Because we automate so much of what had been manual, we could rethink the paradigm for Office 365, Google Workspace, and Salesforce data as “3-in-1” — you’d want different copies, different media, offsite storage, all in one automated service.
+Because we automate so much of what had been manual, we could rethink the paradigm for Microsoft 365, Google Workspace, and Salesforce data as “3-in-1” — you’d want different copies, different media, offsite storage, all in one automated service.

 A: Yes, with Spanning, it’s 3-in-1 — no need for legacy processes.
 When organizations develop security and compliance best practices for cloud-based applications, many of the foundations of traditional, on-premises infrastructure policies can be useful, but they need to evolve to fit the new reality of having an outsourced infrastructure managed by the SaaS vendor.